martinjrobins/docker-rrox/README.md

-An example dockerised python script using pyfiglet
+An example dockerised python script using pyfiglet to print out a welcome message.

-Dependencies: docker and git
+*Dependencies:* docker and git

 ### Installation

-Requires docker and git to be installed, the commands below are for a bash command line in Linux, please adapt for your own system.
+Requires docker and git to be installed.
+The commands below should work in Windows, Mac OSx or Linux command-lines.

 ```bash
 git clone https://github.com/martinjrobins/docker-rrox.git